STRESS & OVERWHELM

-They often (literally) check the boxes on my intake questionnaire for trouble sleeping, trouble concentrating, and say they have a hard time making decisions in life – big or small.
+You’d probably (literally) check the boxes on my intake questionnaire for trouble sleeping, trouble concentrating, and say you have a hard time making decisions in life – big or small.

-Guess what – that tiredness my clients feel?
+Guess what – that tiredness you feel?
 The overwhelm and stress?
-It’s usually because my clients are working hard, carrying a ton of responsibility and have big dreams for their lives that they’re throwing a TON of effort into achieving – and they’re doing this in their personal AND professional lives.
+It’s probably because you’re working hard, carrying a ton of responsibility, and have big dreams for your life that you’re throwing a TON of effort into achieving – and you’re doing this in your personal AND professional life.

 Here’s the thing though – keeping it together isn’t the same as being okay.

-- reminding them to work really hard now so they can rest later and have the life they want…someday.
+- pushing you to work really hard now so you can have the life you want later.
+Always later.

-- comparing them to other women who look as together as they are but actually seem happy
+- comparing yourself to other women whose lives look like yours on the outside…only those women actually seem happy

-But – just because anxiety is a normal part of life doesn’t mean you have to spend all your energy fighting it.
-Feeling the lesser-known effects of anxiety (exhaustion, stress, overwhelm, trouble concentrating and/or sleeping) in your life doesn’t mean you’re failing.
-You’re not tired because you’re not doing enough or because you’re weak, and for my clients, they’re certainly not tired because they’re slacking.
-My clients are tired because they’re working too hard and don’t feel safe taking a break.
+Feeling the lesser-known effects of anxiety (exhaustion, stress, overwhelm, trouble concentrating, and/or sleeping) in your life doesn’t mean you’re failing.
+You’re not tired because you’re not doing enough or because you’re weak, and you’re certainly not tired because you’re slacking.
+You are tired because you’re working too hard and don’t feel safe taking a break.